This hat is only 5 rows! I know crazy, but with the linked stitch, your stitches are really tall.

 But if not, I’m going to explain it to you here, but I’ve also filmed a full tutorial for the hat, so you can learn visually as well.

-back loop single crochet: Insert hook into the back loop only of the single crochet, yarn over and pull a loop through, yarn over and pull through both loops on the hook.
+Back Loop Single Crochet (SC): Insert hook into back loop only of stitch, YO and pull a loop, YO and pull through both loops on the hook.

-slip stitch: yarn over and insert hook, yarn over and pull a loop through and through loop on hook.
+Slip Stitch (SL ST): Insert hook, YO, pull a loop and through loop on hook.

 Row 1: In the second chain from the hook, work 1 SC.
 SC into each chain across the row.
 Ch 1 and turn.
 (7)